kristopolous/mansnip/README.md

 Then just simply search for the string "declare" with the "/" command!
 Easy peasy!

-Here's the problem:
+Welllll, here's the problem:

     $ man bash | grep -c declare
     34

 There's 34 of them.
-I'll have to go through all by using the 'n' keystroke, which here stands for 'nope, nope, nope'.
+I'll have to go through all matches by using the 'n' keystroke, which here stands for 'nope, nope, nope'.

-If I were to look for the syntax to the bash built-in command named `command` I'd be faced with a daunting 615 matches.
-Oh dear.
+If I were to instead look for the syntax to the bash built-in command named `command` I'd be faced with a daunting 615 matches.
+Oh dear...

 "Oh wait", someone in the peanut gallery says "there's a faster way".